-In Table 4 below are the January 2013 Wirral School Census figures by key stage group by those without a special education need (SEN), those with school action, school action plus and a recorded special education need.
-This suggests that 22% of Wirral's school population (Reception to Year Eleven, or 4 to 16 years of age) has a special education need.
+Table 2 below represents details as at January 2015 Wirral School Census figures by key stage group and by: those without a special education need (SEN): those with school action: school action plus and a recorded special education need.
+This suggests that 21% of Wirral's school population (Reception to Year Eleven, or 4 to 16 years of age) has a special education need.
+This is a slight reduction from previous reported figures at 22% of school population (previous as at January 2013 figures)

-Table 4: Wirral school pupils by numbers with special education needs (SEN) as at January 2013 by Key Stage (KS)
+Table 2: Wirral school pupils by numbers with special education needs (SEN) as at October 2015 by Key Stage (KS)